sc2-pulse/sc2-pulse/README.md

 ```

 ### Selenium tests
-The Firefox is used in selenium tests because it is one of the major browsers that is available on all platforms and has an
-ESR version, which makes it easier to find a correct selenium driver for it.
+Chrome is used in Selenium tests by default.

 You can change the browser by modifying the `selenium.driver` application property.